If you find that your dog's nose is dry there are a few reasons that could be behind this.

-It is a bit of an old wives’ tale that all healthy dogs have wet noses; a dry nose doesn’t necessarily mean that your dog is poorly.
+It is a bit of an old wives’ tale that all healthy dogs have wet noses; so a dry nose doesn’t necessarily mean that your dog is unwell.
 It is true that occasionally an underlying illness could be the cause, but not always, as many healthy dogs can have dry noses too.

 If you're worried that your dog may be sick, the good news is that a dry nose can be caused by multiple things.
-This article will explore the reasons why dogs have wet noses, what the potential causes are behind your dog's dry nose and when it's time to take your canine to the vet.
+This article will explore the reasons why dogs have wet noses, what the potential causes are behind your dog's dry nose, and when it's time to take your canine to the vet.

 Why is my dog's nose dry?

 Most of the time a healthy dog’s nose will be nice and moist, but there are some situations when it could feel a bit dry.
 Some of these are normal occurrences and others could be due to ill health.
 Here are 9 reasons your dog could have a dry nose:

 1. He’s been asleep

 When your dog is asleep, he is no longer licking his nose and his nasal secretions have dried up.
 Usually, once he is up and going again his nose will moisten up.

 Things like central heating or air vents can dry our pet’s noses out.
 You might have noticed the same thing happens to your skin during the winter months!
 This is especially common if your pup likes to sleep curled up next to a warm radiator or fireplace.